pilotmoon/PopClip-Extensions/README.md

 url: https://emojipedia.org/search/?q=***
 ```

 When you select the above text, PopClip will offer an "Install Extension" action.
 Clicking it will install the above extension directly, without any need for config files or a .popclipext folder.

+In the absence of an explicit `identifier` field, the extension is identified by its `name`.
+Installing another extension with the same name (or identifier) will overwrite an existing one.

-If the extension is of type Shortcut, Service, URL, Key Combo or JavaScript (without network entitlement), the extension snippet install wihtout the usual "unsigned extension" prompt.
+If the extension is of type Shortcut, Service, URL, Key Combo or JavaScript (without network entitlement), the extension snippet install without the usual "unsigned extension" prompt.
+AppleScript snippets will still give the unsigned warning.

+Full Shell Script extensions can't be expressed as snippets, although you can use an AppleScript to run a simple shell script as a string literal (see example below).

-The format of a snippet is a simply a regular PopClip extension config in YAML format, with the addition of a comment header beginning with `# popclip` (or `#popclip`).
+The format of a snippet is a simply a regular PopClip extension config in [YAML](https://quickref.me/yaml) format, with the addition of a comment header beginning with `# popclip` (or `#popclip`).
 All features of regular extensions can be used, with the limitation that no additonal files (such as icon files or scripts) can be used.
 Extension snippets can be a maximum of 1000 characters.

 An AppleScript example (the pipe character begins a YAML multi-line string, and the following lines must all be indented with two spaces - not tabs!):